nachovizzo/example_opencv/readme.md

-# OpenCV Example #
+# OpenCV3 Example #

 ## Prerequisites ##

+This example suppose that you have installed **`Ubuntu 18.04`** on your dev machine.
 You need the SIFT implementation to run this code.
 Check if you have a file `nonfree.hpp` under `/usr/include/opencv2/xfeatures2d`.
 If it is there, you're fine.
 Otherwise, follow the procedure below.

 You need to install the missing non-free version of OpenCV.
 To do that type the following in the terminal: